vinta/awesome-python/README.md

     * [Linter](https://github.com/AtomLinter/Linter) - A static code analysis tool for Atom.
     * [Linter-flake8](https://github.com/AtomLinter/linter-flake8) - An addon to `linter`, that acts as an interface for `flake8`.
     * [virtualenv](https://github.com/jhutchins/virtualenv) - Atom package for virtualenv management.
+    * [Anaconda_IDE](http://continuum.io/) - Python distribution for large-scale data processing, predictive analytics, and scientific computing (Linux, WIN)
+    * [Pyro_IDE](http://www.pyzo.org/index.html) - Pyzo is a free and open-source computing environment based on Python.
+Our mission is to make tools for data-centric programming that are easy to obtain and easy to use.
+    * [Enthought Canopy](https://www.enthought.com/products/canopy/) Scientific and Analytic Python Deployment with Integrated Analysis Environment

 # Resources

 Where to discover new Python libraries.